-The first thing to take into account is that pear trees can take a few years to settle in and produce fruit, 3-5 years in general.
+The first thing to take into account is that pears can take a few years to settle in and produce fruit, 3-5 years in general.
 Other reasons for not fruit on your pear tree include.

 - The main problem of pear trees not fruiting can be caused by over fertilization which causes vigorous growth of the tree, but does not encourage fruiting.
 It may be the application of fertilizer to plants beneath the drip line of the tree as well.
 So be careful with application of fertilizer, in general good soil structure before planting is the best preparation.

 - A second reason for pear trees not fruiting is the wrong pruning techniques.
 Pear trees that are pruned back each year by having all of the growth shortened tend to produce more stems and leaves than fruit.

 - Pears also require cross pollination.
 Many varieties require cross pollination, ornamental pears can act as cross pollinators for fruiting types.